 Wyoming is a study in contrasts when it comes to love and marriage.
 On one hand, its residents are in love with being in love – they get married sooner, about two years younger than the national average.
 Wyoming has the third highest married population in the country – trailing only Idaho and Utah – at 55.9 percent.
 In fact, Wyoming has one of the lowest national rates of residents who’ve never been married.

-On the other hand, Wyoming also has a higher-than-average rate of divorce – 12.4 percent – and the sixth highest rate of people who’ve been married three or more times.
+On the other hand, Wyoming also has a higher-than-average rate of divorce – 12.4 percent – and the sixth highest rate of people who have been married three or more times.
 If your marriage has fallen apart, you should not navigate the divorce process on your own.
 An experienced family divorce lawyer can help make sure your rights are protected.